brandnewbox/bnb-on-rails-book/functionality.md

 ```
 On the landing page, click on the *New Book* button.
 This will trigger the following authentication window:
 ![Authentication Window](images/authentication-window.png)
-If you enter the username and password combination you added to `app/controllers/application_controller.rb`, you will be able to securely create a
+If you enter the username and password combination you added to `app/controllers/application_controller.rb`, you will be able to securely create a new book.
-new book.

-You now have a working shark application, complete with data validations and a basic authentication scheme.
+You now have a working book application, complete with data validations and a basic authentication scheme!